 Pratt is committed, as always, to delivering a world-class education with our renowned faculty.
-There are two options for attending Pratt.
-One is fully online.
-With the other, roughly 70% of courses will be offered fully online, while 30% will occur in a hybrid format, meeting sometimes online and sometimes in person.
-These percentages will vary by degree program.
 More information about the academic curriculum is available online.

 All students, whether they join us in New York City or study remotely, will be able to make full-time progress toward their degrees.
 Pratt's degree programs educate students in a wide range of fields and ensure that students achieve the outcomes specific to their fields.
 Achieving those outcomes is ultimately what it takes to complete a degree, and there can be more than one path to that end.

 Schools, departments, and individual faculty have been working through the year to ensure that all of the course offerings will be of the highest quality in all modes of delivery.
 No matter where or how our students choose to take courses or access services, they will be supported by our dedicated and distinguished faculty and staff, and the enhanced robust technology needed to learn and create.
 We are committed to providing an excellent and equitable Pratt educational experience online, as well as safely in hybrid courses where faculty and staff will use campus facilities, albeit in a highly monitored, time-limited, and regulated way.

 Overall, the education we offer is as excellent as ever.
 The form in which we offer it is changing, becoming (of necessity) more flexible, and we are committed to being flexible as we support our students through their years at Pratt and to graduation.